cinnamon-bun/buntimer-earthstar/README.md

 [Earthstar](https://github.com/earthstar-project/earthstar) is a distributed system for collaborating on data with your friends.
 Kind of like SSB or Dat, but simpler and more multi-user.

-There is not a big global Earthstar network.
+There is no big global Earthstar network.
 Each workspace and pub are a mini disconnected island, sort of like a Discord or Slack or shared folder.

 ## Inviting people; Privacy details

 You can invite other people to your Buntimer by sending them an invitation (from Workspace Settings).
 They can collaborate with you and changes are synced in real time.

 Anyone who knows your workspace address, and which pub(s) you use, can see and edit your data.
-You can delete your data but some metadata will remain (mostly timestamps).
-There's a Data Deletion section at the end of Workspace Settings, or you can just delete your individual timers one by one.

-Earthstar is not an append-only system.
-Deleted data actually goes away.
+You can delete your data.
+There's a Data Deletion section at the end of Workspace Settings, or you can just delete your individual timers one by one  Earthstar is not an append-only system -- deleted data actually goes away.
+Normal documents leave a bit of metadata behind (author, path, and timestamp, but not content).
+However this app uses ephemeral documents which delete themselves completely after 7 days, leaving nothing.

 ## Earthstar tech details

+Earthstar doesn't merge changes to a single document, it just lets the most recent change win.

+Usually we split objects into lots of small documents to make it easier for changes to coexist without clobbering each other.

-Each timer is stored in a single Earthstar document, as JSON, though it has several properties (name, time, isDone).
+In this app, each timer is stored in a single Earthstar document, as JSON, though it has several properties (name, time, isDone).
 This means any change to a timer will clobber other simultaneous changes (e.g. you can't have two people changing different parts of a timer at the same time).
 The use case is mainly personal so this is fine.

 We use ephemeral documents that last 7 days to avoid clutter building up.
 Normally you will only want to see today's tasks anyway.